Studio Visit: Dan Gratz

 Q: Are you a third-year master's of fine arts student at the University of Illinois?
 What are your plans for after you receive your degree?

 A: Yes, I'm third-year.
 The plan is to do artist residencies.
-I've been applying to all the residencies and making connections and working at the same time and getting out there.
+I've been applying to residencies and working at the same time and getting out there.
 Eventually, I want to teach.

 Editor's note: Gratz will show some of his paintings as part of the School of Art + Design Master of Fine Arts Exhibition, which is April 11-28 at the Krannert Art Museum.